siler23/MultiArchDockerKubernetes/docs/4-Multiarch-manual-addendum.md

   b.
 Build and push image for x86 (Go onto an x86 computer with docker, probably your workstation)

     i.
-Get your code onto the instance if not already there (i.e. git clone https://github.com/siler23/MultiArchDockerICP.git)
+Get your code onto the instance if not already there (i.e. git clone https://github.com/siler23/MultiArchDockerKubernetes.git)

     ii.
-Get to the directory with the code and Dockerfile (cd MultiArchDockerICP)
+Get to the directory with the code and Dockerfile (cd MultiArchDockerKubernetes)

     iii.
 Build the image using docker (docker build -t myrepo/outyet-x86 .)